cleedus/popular-movies-2/README.md

 # popular-movies-2

+## Used Libraries
+Volley
+Picasso
+Glide

+## What is Required to Use This App?
-Add moviedb api key to gradle.properties
+Add your moviedb api key to gradle.properties

-SCREENSHOT
+## SCREENSHOT

 ![](https://thumbs.gfycat.com/NegligibleDeliriousBarnacle-size_restricted.gif)